Debt Avalanche Method: What To Know and How To Start

 1. Gather your bills

-To get started on the debt avalanche method, take a full view of who you owe, how much you owe and how much interest you’re paying.
-Get all your bills together in one place and highlight your average APRs, minimum monthly payments and total balances.
+To get started on the debt avalanche method, take account of who you owe, how much you owe and how much interest you’re paying.
+Get all your bills together in one place and write down your average APRs, minimum monthly payments and total balances.

 2. Create a worksheet

 Next, create a way to keep track of your payments.
-You can create a worksheet by following the example below.
+You can create a worksheet or a simple list by following the example below.

-When filling in your worksheet, sort your debt from highest to lowest APR or interest rate.
+When filling in your list, sort your debt from highest to lowest APR or interest rate.

 3. Make monthly payments

 Now that you’ve organized your debt, continue to make minimum monthly payments but put extra cash toward your debt with the highest APR.
-For example, based on the worksheet above, our hypothetical borrower has committed to pay $100 extra a month toward their highest-interest debt.
+For example, based on the worksheet above, our hypothetical borrower has committed to paying an extra $100 per month toward their highest-interest debt.

 Continue down your worksheet, picking off your highest-interest debt until you have nothing left to pay.